Zeus-Aman/Sudoku-Solver/README.md

 # Sudoku-Solver
-This is C++ based project used to solve sudoku by using backtracking algorithm .
-Time comnmplexity if this is lesser then the naive approach.
+This project is based on Backtracking Algorithm and is used to solve sudoku with lesser complexity than naive approach.
+It is c++ based project.